ekernf01/freezr/README.md

 ##Welcome to the cold room!

-If you are a data analyst in a scientific or scholarly field, then you've likely experienced the tension between fast-changing code and reproducibility. `freezr` helps you keep track of previous analyses.
+If you are a data analyst in a scientific or scholarly field, then you've likely experienced the tension between fast-changing code and reproducibility. `freezr` is an R package that helps you keep track of previous analyses.
 It will simultaneously:

 - **run your code**,
 - **gather the output** into a time-stamped results folder, and